The Big Shot (1942 film)

-The Big Shot (1942) is an American film noir crime drama film starring Humphrey Bogart as a crime boss and Irene Manning as the woman he falls in love with.
+The Big Shot (1942) is an American film noir crime drama film directed by Lewis Seiler starring Humphrey Bogart as a crime boss and Irene Manning as the woman he falls in love with.
 Having finally reached stardom with such projects as The Maltese Falcon (1941), this would be the last film in which former supporting player Bogart would portray a gangster for Warner Bros.
+Pictures.
 (He would play a gangster one last time in his penultimate film, The Desperate Hours, distributed by Paramount).